Use SSH Tunneling to access Ambari web UI, JobHistory, NameNode, Oozie, and other web UI's

-- When prompted, log in to the server.
-This will establish an SSH session and enable the tunnel.
+When prompted, log in to the server.
+This establishes an SSH session and enable the tunnel.

 Use the tunnel from your browser

-Configure the browser to use localhost:9876 as a SOCKS v5 proxy.
+Configure the browser to use localhost and the port you used when creating the tunnel as a SOCKS v5 proxy.
 Here's what the Firefox settings look like.
 If you used a different port than 9876, change the port to the one you used:

-Selecting Remote DNS will resolve Domain Name System (DNS) requests by using the HDInsight cluster.
-If this is unselected, DNS will be resolved locally.
+Selecting Remote DNS resolves Domain Name System (DNS) requests by using the HDInsight cluster.
+If this is unselected, DNS is resolved locally.

-- Verify that traffic is being routed through the tunnel by vising a site such as http://www.whatismyip.com/ with the proxy settings enabled and disabled in Firefox.
-While the settings are enabled, the IP address will be for a machine in the Microsoft Azure datacenter.
+Verify that traffic is being routed through the tunnel by vising a site such as http://www.whatismyip.com/ with the proxy settings enabled and disabled in Firefox.
+While the settings are enabled, the IP address returned is from a machine in the Microsoft Azure datacenter.

 Verify with Ambari web UI